wandi-ssal/fail-safe-application-logger/README.md

 To address printf() style runtime problems the API uses a [Bound Parameter approach](WandiSSAL-Bound-Capabilities.pdf) to decode, analyze and validate log arguments to ensure valid API usage, fail-safe execution and reliable log message generation.

+*The goal is to minimize C/C++ programming flaws and program execution faults from causing the application to crash.
+In some cases, it is possible to prevent the application from crashing, but could not guarantee the data used is correct (e.g., use of an invalid data pointer).*

 The library API:
 1. uses C-Program print() style interface that is often used by programmers to log messages.
 2. decodes log message strings and arguments into element/value pairs.